-But it is much more likely that your dog is feeling unsure or excited or curious when they meet another canine, and the hackles are just a sign of a heightened emotional state.
+But it is much more likely that your dog feels unsure, excited, or curious when they meet another animal, and the hackles are just a sign of a heightened emotional state.

-Linked to the flight response fear also triggers raised hackles.
-When dogs are fearful, they still experience the involuntary trigger of the sympathetic nervous system.
+Linked to the fight and flight response, fear also triggers raised hackles.
+When dogs are scared, they still experience the involuntary trigger of the sympathetic nervous system.

 It may seem unlikely, but excitement and fear generate the same response in the body as each other.
 It’s why a lot of people enjoy horror movies.

-Overexcitement can trigger the hackles to rise in the same way that fear does.
-This includes play, hunting, chasing, being stroked and introductions into new environments.
+Overexcitement can trigger raised hackles in the same way that fear does.
+This includes play, hunting, chasing, being stroked, and introductions into new environments.

-So how can you tell if a dog is aggressive, fearful or excited?
+So when a dog raises its hackles, how can you tell if a dog is aggressive, fearful, or excited?

 Not all hackles are created equal